 Conventional molecular weights polyisobutylene (PIB) is a liquid polymer, water white, with a wide range of viscosities, great dielectric properties, chemically stable, resistant to oxidation by light and fluctuating temperatures.
 PIB is used in many products like: cosmetics, adhesives and sealants, stretch film, lubricants and many more.

-The conventional PIB’s can be divided into three groups based on their molecular weight.
-These three groups are known as Low, Medium & Heavy PIB’s.
+The conventional liquid PIB’s can be divided into three groups based on their molecular weight.
+These three groups are known as Low, Medium & Heavy liquid PIB’s.

 All conventional PIB’s have specific physical and chemical properties.
 The PIB’s are often used as additive in lubricants, it will act as a surfactant, detergent, emulsifier, adhesion promotor and/or viscosity modifier.

 - Elasticity over a wide temperature range – even at low temperatures

 - Permanent tackiness